 For activities, LaxarJS only manages the

-widget.json descriptor, since activities have no presentation.
+widget.json descriptor, since activities lack an associated presentation.

 For controls, LaxarJS manages the

-control.json descriptor, and the theme-dependent CSS stylesheet (if any).
+control.json descriptor, and the theme-dependent CSS style sheet (if any).

+For layouts, LaxarJS loads the AngularJS HTML template, and the CSS style sheet (if any).
 Both may be overridden by the application theme.

 Why Centralized Asset Handling?

 Since LaxarJS widgets and controls may use AMD-style imports, they could try to include their assets themselves, for example through RequireJS plugins (json, css and html).
 This would also allow for simple automatic minification through r.js.
 However, we chose a different approach for the following reasons:

 widget.jsonto resolve the controller module and to validate the feature configuration, while only the actual configuration values for a specific widget instance are relevant to the corresponding controller instance.
 For this reason, the runtime should take care of obtaining the widget descriptor.

 The LaxarJS runtime knows when a widget is actually being displayed, and will only then instantiate the corresponding HTML template.

 The CSS should be loaded en bloc using a single, optimized style sheet right on application entry.
 Deferring load of styles to the time where individual widgets are instantiated produces jitter and visual noise.
 Often, the page will look broken until the various CSS fragments have been loaded.